Log-concavity of matroid h-vectors and mixed Eulerian numbers: Matroids and Tutte Polynomials

+In this section, we recall the necessary combinatorial background.
 A matroid is a combinatorial generalization of both graphs and vector configurations which encodes a notion of ``independence''.
 For the perspective emphasized in our work we recommend the surveys of Ardila \cite[Section~7]{Ardila} and Katz \cite{KatzSurvey}.